oryabkov/SCFD-all/CODING_GUIDELINES.md

 Inheritance:
 ```
-class Manager : Person, Employee { // The Manager object is inherited from Employee and Person.
+// The manager object is inherited from employee and person.
+class manager : person, employee
+{
    ...
 }
 ```
 Composition:
 ```
-Class Manager { // The Manager object is composed as an Employee and a Person.
+// The manager object is composed as an employee and a person.
+Class manager
+{
-   private m_Title;
+   private title_;
-   private m_Employee;
+   private employee_;
    ...
-   public Manager(Person p, Employee e)
+   public manager(person p, employee e)
    {
-      m_Title = e.Title;
+      title_ = e.title_;
-      m_Employee = e;
+      employee_ = e;
       ...
    }
 }